-- a) at national level (ordinary intervention) : - plans for the conversion of industry which are to be drawn up by the i.
-CIPI (Inter-ministerial Industrial Planning Committee) under the provisions of Law No 675 of 1977;

-ii. the co-ordination of measures of assistance to encourage the development of exports to foreign countries, which will be carried out by the CIPES (Inter-Ministerial Foreign Economic Policy Committee) under Law No 227 of 1977;

-- iii. the programme for undertakings with State participation, as regards investment in Mezzogiorno; b) at national level (special intervention) : - the granting of financial incentives (subsidies and credits at low i. rates of interest) to industrial undertakings, on the basis of the priorities established by the CIPE; - ii. the introduction of a coherent system of promotion (leasing, tax reductions, charging of social security contributions to general taxation, assistance and industrial promotion): - iii. the implementation of special projects (No 1 : port of Cagliari, No. 2 : south-eastern Sicily, No. 3 : Gulf of Naples, No. 22 : the Tyrrhenian side of the province of Reggio Calabria, hinterland areas, new special project for the metropolitan zones of Naples and Palermo); - the construction of industrial infrastructures, particulary those iv. which can utilise the greatest area at the least cost, and also those connected with the inland conurbations, on the basis of a criterion of selectivity in each region;
+- (a) at national level (ordinary intervention): - (i) plans for the conversion of industry which are to be drawn up by the CIPI (Inter-ministerial Industrial Planning Committee) under the provisions of Law No 675 of 1977; - (ii) the coordination of measures of assistance to encourage the development of exports to foreign countries, which will be carried out by the CIPES (Inter-Ministerial Foreign Economic Policy Committee) under Law No 227 of 1977; - (iii) the programme for undertakings with State participation, as regards investment in Mezzogiorno; - (b) at national level (special intervention): - the granting of financial incentives (subsidies and credits at low rates of interest) to industrial undertakings, on the basis of the priorities established by the CIPE; - (ii) the introduction of a coherent system of promotion (leasing, tax reductions, charging of social security contributions to general taxation, assistance and industrial promotion); - (iii) the implementation of special projects (No 1: port of Cagliari, No 2: south-eastern Sicily, No 3: Gulf of Naples, No 22: the Tyrrhenian side of the province of Reggio Calabria, hinterland areas, new special project for the metropolitan zones of Naples and Palermo); - (iv) the construction of industrial infrastructures, particulary those which can utilise the greatest area at the least cost, and also those connected with the inland conurbations, on the basis of a criterion of selectivity in each region; - (c) at regional level: - (i) measures to encourage small and medium-sized firms and craft-trades; - (ii) service infrastructures, especially those connected with craft trades and small industries. - 3.2.3.
+With regard to infrastructures, the measures towards attaining the objectives established for this sector consist of: - (i) the conservation and development of the environment; - (ii) the improvement of housing and public buildings (hospitals, schools, etc.); - (iii) the improvement of transport systems, including railways, roads, harbours and airports; - (iv) the strengthening of systems of communication.

-c) at regional level :

-- measures to encourage small and medium-sized firms and craft-trades; i. - service infrastructures, especially those connected with craft ii. trades and small industries.

-- 3.2.3.
-With regard to infrastructures, the measures towards attaining the objectives established for this sector consist of : - i. the conservation and development of the environment; - ii. the improvement of housing and public buildings (hospitals, schools, etc.); - iii. the improvement of transport systems, including railways, roads, harbours and airports; - iv. the strengthening of systems of communication.

-For the implementation of these operations, the following priority actions are planned :
+For the implementation of these operations, the following priority actions are planned:

-- a) at national level (ordinary intervention) : - i. the public building programme (a bill has been submitted to Parliament certain measures were approved by Law No 513 of 1977); - ii. the programme drawn up by the State Railways and in particular the programme for the period 1977-80; - iii. the operations of the ANAS (National Road Board) in connection with ordinary roads of national importance; - iv. the harbour investment programme established in 1976, which is to be integrated into the National Transport Plan now being drafted; - v. the five-year programme for 1977-81 for post and telecommunications, prepared by the Ministry responsible for this sector; - b) at national level (special intervention) : - i. special projects (No 3 : decontamination of the Gulf of Naples; No 22 : inter-sectoral water projects; Nos 21-22-28 : hinterland areas, NPS metropolitan areas, etc.); - ii. completion of infrastructures in various sectors (agriculture, waterworks, etc.); - c) at regional level : - i. measures of assistance with regard to soil-protection, parks, etc.; - ii. regional drainage and sewerage plans; - iii. programmes concerned with education and health ("school districts" and "local health units"); - iv. public transport programmes; - •v. programmes concerned with housing conditions and urban renewal.
+- (a) at national level (ordinary intervention): - (i) the public building programme (a bill has been submitted to Parliament; certain measures were approved by Law No 513 of 1977); - (ii) the programme drawn up by the State Railways and in particular the programme for the period 1977-1980; - (iii) the operations of the ANAS (National Road Board) in connection with ordinary roads of national importance; - (iv) the harbour investment programme established in 1976, which is to be integrated into the National Transport Plan now being drafted; - (v) the five-year programme for 1977-1981 for post and telecommunications, prepared by the Ministry responsible for this sector; - (b) at national level (special intervention): - special projects (No 3: decontamination of the Gulf of Naples; No 22: inter-sectoral water projects; Nos 21-22-28: hinterland areas, NPS metropolitan areas, etc.); - (ii) completion of infrastructures in various sectors (agriculture, waterworks, etc.); - (c) at regional level: - (i) measures of assistance with regard to soil-protection, parks, etc.; - (ii) regional drainage and sewerage plans;

+- (iv) public transport programmes; - (v) programmes concerned with housing conditions and urban renewal.

-The financing of the measures of assistance mentioned in the preceding chapter is described in precise enough terms as far as special intervention is concerned (1).
+The financing of the measures of assistance mentioned in the preceding chapter is described in precise enough terms as far as special intervention is concerned.